zainepils/icloud-photos-export-fix/README.md

 python sort_icloud_photos.py
 ```

-To resume a partial run:
+To resume a partial run in cases of powercuts or other failures:

 ```
 python finish_icloud_photos.py